Search for answers to questions:

 Film is the product you buy from the store.
 It’s a small metal container with a thin piece of plastic rolled up inside (otherwise known as film).
 You take this canister of film and put it into your camera and then shoot the roll.

 Negatives are what you get back from the lab after dropping off your film for developing.
 It looks like a clear sheet with several strip holding pockets to hold each strip of negatives.
+Google “film negatives” for images of this.
 The negatives appear inverted, which is why we need to print or scan them in order to truly see what they look like.
 Most people have us scan their negatives into a jpg form to see digitally, but we high recommend printing them instead, they look way better that way.

 What does “film processing” mean?